CrazyStoneonRoad/ObjectDetection_tool/calc/README.md

       |--------others1
       |--------others2

-- Function
+### Function
 This file samples N images to count average and standard deviation of the datset.

-N denotes the number of randomly selected images.
+Change: N denotes the number of randomly selected images.
+You can change N to control the sample numbers.

-Print two lists of 1x3, correspond to average/std and three channels of RGB.
+Outputs: Print two lists of 1x3, correspond to average/std and three channels of RGB.